cloudfauj/cloudfauj/README.md

 # CloudFauj
-Deploy containers to your AWS without managing infrastructure
+**Deploy containers to your AWS without managing infrastructure**

+**NOTE**: Cloudfauj is under active development.
+We do not recommend it for production environments or if you're not comfortable with AWS.
+There may be breaking changes in future releases.

 CloudFauj is a self-serve platform for developers to deploy containers without having to provision and manage the infrastructure for them.